zalando/restful-api-guidelines/http/Http.md

 APIs sometimes face the problem, that they have to provide extensive structured request information with GET, that may even conflicts with the size limits of clients, load-balancers, and servers.
-As we require APIs to be standard conform (body in GET must be ignored on server side), developers have to check the following two options:
+As we require APIs to be standard conform (body in GET must be ignored on server side), API designers have to check the following two options:

 1. GET with URL encoded query parameters: when it is possible to encode the request information in query parameters, respecting the usual size limits of clients, gateways, and servers, this should